Buyer personas just aren’t cutting it anymore.

 Find fresh insight and perspectives by surveying your audience and interviewing customers.
 Use your data to explore trends, or work with outside consultants.
 This ensures that you aren’t simply marketing your product or service to those who fall into narrow buyer personas.

 There are more than enough athletic white men in stock images.
 Diversify your resources and strive for an image gallery that more accurately depicts the world we live in.
 Represent everyone by being mindful of how each image portrays age, skin color, disabilities, culture, gender, religion, or weight.

 4. Create inclusive copywriting

 Use neutral pronouns.
 If gender doesn’t need to be there, don’t include it.
-Other tips for more accessible copywriting include maintaining simplistic language, not assuming knowledge, and being wary of cultural references and metaphors so as not to confuse or insult the audience.
+Maintain simplistic language and do not assume knowledge.
+Furthermore, be wary of cultural references and metaphors so as not to confuse or insult the audience.

 Inclusive marketing is incredibly important to adopt.
 If you’re not using it, your marketing campaigns run the risk of backfiring and leading to harsh social criticism the way it has for Uber, Dove, and Pepsi.

 Gone is the enduring myth that “bad press is good press.”
 Because of the internet, and more specifically the power of the consumer, has forced businesses to adapt to societal pressures and standards or risk being ostracized by customers.
 Consumers have louder and more powerful voices than ever, thanks to social media, and they are presented with many alternative options so it’s become easier than ever to boycott a brand without having to give up a product or service entirely.